google/martian/README.md

   refer to the [modifier reference](modifiers.md).

 * `[package.Type].scope`: Indicates whether to apply to the modifier to requests, responses or both.
-This can be a array containing "request", "response", or both.
+This can be an array containing "request", "response", or both.

 * `[package.Type].[key]: Modifier specific data.
 In the case of the header